City of Natchez behind on 2019 audit - Mississippi's Best Community Newspaper

 4 Unanimously awarded a $20,720 bid to Hope Enterprises to demolish six adjudicated properties at 210 Daisy Street, 716 Smith Street, 1160 N. Dr. Martin Luther King Jr. Street, 15 ½ Garden Street, 2724 Roselawn Drive and 92 Saint Catherine Street.

-4 Unanimously awarded a $39,950 bid for planting, grass cutting and beautification of select city streets, including Liberty Road and Seargent Prentiss Drive, to Thompson Tree and Spraying Service.
+4 Unanimously awarded a $39,950 bid for planting, grass cutting and beautification of select city streets to Thompson Tree and Spraying Service.
+Gibsons said major areas that will be addressed with the beautification project are Liberty Road at Seargent Prentiss Drive interchange and Martin Luther King Jr. Street.

 4 Unanimously approved a three-year lease at a rate of $3,626.50 per month with Ladd’s Golf Carts in Memphis, Tennessee for gasoline golf carts to use at the Duncan Park golf course.